hannonhill/Universal-Migration-Tool/README.md

 ## Requirements/Notes

-* Oracle Java 1.8 JRE or JDK is required.
+* Oracle Java 1.8 or later JRE or JDK is required.
 * Cascade CMS's [Web Services API](https://www.hannonhill.com/cascadecms/latest/developing-in-cascade/rest-api/index.html) needs to be reachable from the server that is hosting the Migration Tool.
 * Migration of content to [Shared Fields](https://www.hannonhill.com/cascadecms/latest/design-in-cascade/data-definitions/shared-fields.html) is not currently supported.